 Learn about the best ADHD treatment options with alternatives to Adderrall and Ritalin to eliminate symptoms.
-These may include positive behavior supports, integrated listening systems, a special diet for ADHD, behavior charts, and medications.
+These may include positive behavior supports, integrated listening systems, a special diet for ADHD, free printable behavior charts, and medications.
 Treatment will also typically involve applying behavior intervention plans specifically related to home or school discipline along with poor listening skills, attention and memory.

 Finding the right interventions are unique for each child depending on the signs of ADHD that are being displayed and more specific needs.
 I have to say that I personally do not condone the use of medication as an exclusive treatment.
 I believe that focusing more on the causes of attention deficit disorder and eliminating them has the greatest success in treatment.